Pritham-Raaj/Resume/README.md

 * B.E. in Mechatronics Engineering - Rajalakshmi Engineering College(May 2022)

 ### Skills
+* Proficiency in Python
+* Skilled in Data Analysis and Processing
-* Proficiency in Python and Machine Learning libraries like Tensorflow, Pytorch and Pandas
+* Machine Learning libraries like Tensorflow, Pytorch, Pandas, Scikit-learn and Numpy.
-* Familiar with MS office
+* ML algorithms like Logistic Regression, Decision Trees, Neural Networks and Transformers.
-* Skilled in Data Processing and Machine learning Algorithms
+* Proficient in Data visualisation using Matplotlib, SHAP and Seaborn.
+* Profcient in container tools like Docker.

 ### Projects
 Classification Model using Sparse Neural Network